Education and Workforce

 Sponsor: Rep. David Livingston (R)

-Summary: Modifies the definition of “serve” or “service" to include electronic transmission in a manner reasonably calculated to achieve effective service unless the receiving party opts out by providing written notice to the other party.
+Summary: Modifies the definition of “serve” or “service” to include electronic transmission in a manner reasonably calculated to achieve effective service unless the receiving party opts out by providing written notice to the other party.
+AS PASSED HOUSE.

 Comment: